 How To Set Up Multiple SSL Host With A Single Apache Server

-In this article, we will show you how to set up multiple SSL Certificates on a CentOS with Apache using a single IP address only.
-In general, a website administrator is restricted to use a single SSL Certificate per socket with an IP which will cost a lot of investment to the company.
-This restriction may lead them to buy multiple IP addresses for HTTP’s websites for their domain hosting or buy hardware that allows them to utilize multiple network adapters.
+In this article, we will show you how to set up multiple SSL certificates on a CentOS server with Apache using a single IP address.
+Traditionally, website administrators were restricted to using one SSL certificate per IP address, which required purchasing multiple IP addresses for HTTPS websites or additional hardware with multiple network adapters.

-This is allowed by an extension to the SSL protocol called Server Name Indication (SNI).
-Most current desktops and mobile web browsers support SNI.
-The main benefit of using SNI is the ability to secure multiple websites without purchasing more IP addresses.
+This limitation is overcome by an extension to the SSL protocol called Server Name Indication (SNI).
+Most modern desktop and mobile web browsers support SNI, allowing you to secure multiple websites without purchasing additional IP addresses.

 Make sure the mod_ssl security module is installed and enabled so the Apache web server can use the OpenSSL library and toolkit: